AstrobioMike/AstrobioMike.github.io/misc/amplicon_and_metagen.md

 - Mike's recovering genomes from metagenomes [tutorial](https://astrobiomike.github.io/metagenomics/metagen_anvio)

-- A nice workflow leading up to and including recovering genomes can be found [here](http://merenlab.org/tutorials/infant-gut/) at the [anvi'o site](http://merenlab.org/software/anvio/) (along with other very informative/helpful tutorials and blogs).
+- A nice workflow leading up to and including recovering genomes can be found [here](http://merenlab.org/tutorials/infant-gut/) at the [anvi'o site](http://merenlab.org/software/anvio/) (along with other very informative/helpful tutorials and blogs)